waqifalam/cs1531-lab01/README.md

 6. Confirm that your version of `first.txt` now has the changes you made on the web page

 ## 4. Create your first branch
-Branches are a vital part of git and are used so people can work on separate parts of the codebase and not interfere with one another or risk breaking a produect that is visible to the client.
+Branches are a vital part of git and are used so people can work on separate parts of the codebase and not interfere with one another or risk breaking a product that is visible to the client.
 Breaking something on one branch does not have an impact on any other.

 Good use of git will involve separating parts of the project that can be worked on separately and having them in their own feature branch.
 These branches can then be merged when they are ready.